Chaos in Motion 2007–2008

-Chaos in Motion 2007–2008 is a DVD from the progressive metal band Dream Theater.
+Chaos in Motion 2007–2008 is the sixth video album by American progressive metal band Dream Theater.
 Released on September 30, 2008, the DVD contains a compilation of live concerts from the band's Chaos in Motion Tour, in support of their 9th studio album Systematic Chaos.
-This was also the band’s last official live album to be released with their founding member and drummer Mike Portnoy before his departure from the band in September 2010.
+This was also the band's last official live album to be released with their founding member and drummer Mike Portnoy before his departure from the band in September 2010.
 The tour, which lasted from June 3, 2007, to June 4, 2008, contained 115 shows throughout 35 countries.
 Two forms of the DVD were released, a 2-disc set and a 5-disc (2 DVD, 3 CD) special edition.
 The special edition was limited to 5,000 copies.